aporlowski/pi-sdr/README.md

 Historically the various components of a radio (mixer, amplifier, modulator/demodulator, etc) were implemented as dedicated circuits in hardware.
 This causes radio to be relatively purpose built, dedicated, and non-reconfigurable devices.
 Modern computing has enabled what is known as Software Defined Radio.
 Some of these components can now be implemented as software, such as on a typical desktop computer, or as reconfigurable circuits in field-programmable-arrays.
 SDR enables more dynamic radio systems that can be reprogrammed on the fly to achieve a particular radio goal.

 In this project we will use a SDR known as the RTL-SDR.
-It is based on two chips that were originall designed to recieve over-the-air HD TV broadcasts withing a cheap $20 USB dongle.
-It was discovered that these cheap recievers were capable of recieving a wide range of spectrum from 25MHz-1700MHz.
+It is based on two chips that were originally designed to receive over-the-air HD TV broadcasts within a cheap $20 USB dongle.
+It was discovered that these cheap receivers were capable of receiving a wide range of spectrum from 25MHz-1700MHz.
 This includes many purposes including but not limited to FM radio, NOAA Weather Radio, and P25 emergency communication networks.
-This dongle combined with SDR software (GQRX, OP25) enables us to recieve and demodulate these radio signals.
+This dongle combined with SDR software (GQRX, OP25) enables us to receive and demodulate these radio signals.

+It is important to note that these dongles are receive only.
+There are other, more expensive SDR platforms that have more capabilities including the ability to transmit.
+See [this wikipedia](https://en.wikipedia.org/wiki/Software-defined_radio#Amateur_and_home_use) entry for a description of these platforms.

 ## Setup